innocious/BasicApplication/README.md

 ### Database

-The MySQL database is configured automatically in the initdb directory
+The MySQL database is configured in the initdb directory